astrohart/MFR/MFR.FileSystem.Retrievers/README.md

-matcher object, that implements the [ITextExpressionMatchingEngine](#T-MFR-ITextExpressionMatchingEngine 'MFR.ITextExpressionMatchingEngine') interface, for the current operation type and configuration.
+matcher object, that implements the [ITextExpressionMatchingEngine](#T-MFR-ITextExpressionMatchingEngine 'MFR.ITextExpressionMatchingEngine') interface, for the current operation type and projectFileRenamerConfiguration.

 ##### Remarks